shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step2.md

     Click **Create New RUM Application**.

 5. If you are using NPM to manage dependencies for your project front end, you can integrate RUM using the `@datadog/browser-rum` package.
-However, here you are just going to add the JavaScript inline, so select the **CDN Sync** tab.
+However, Storedog uses the inline JavaScript method, so select the **CDN Sync** tab.

     ![cdnsync](assets/cdnsync.png)